 We are currently subject to various litigation as described "Part II, Item 1.
 Legal Proceedings" of this report.
-In addition, we are subject to regulatory oversight in the normal course of our business, and may be subject to regulatory or judicial proceedings or investigations from time to time.
-In May 2011, the office of the Attorney General of Florida announced that it is investigating five prepaid debit card providers, including us, relating to the allegation of possible hidden fees on their cards and false claims of credit building.
-We have conducted a thorough review of this allegation as it relates to our cards and have held meetings with the Attorney General's office to provide requested information in connection with this ongoing investigation.
+In addition, we are subject to regulatory oversight in the normal course of our business, and from time to time may be subject to regulatory or judicial proceedings or investigations, such as the recently-resolved investigation by the office of the Attorney General of Florida into five leading prepaid debit card providers, including us.
 The outcome of securities class actions and other litigation and regulatory or judicial proceedings or investigations is difficult to predict.
 Plaintiffs or regulatory agencies or authorities in these matters may seek recovery of very large or indeterminate amounts or seek to have aspects of our business suspended or modified.
-The monetary and other impact of these actions may remain unknown for substantial periods of time.
+The monetary and other impact of these actions, litigations, proceedings or investigations may remain unknown for substantial periods of time.
 The cost to defend, settle or otherwise resolve these matters may be significant.
-Further, an unfavorable resolution of litigation, investigations or proceedings could have a material adverse effect on our business, operating results, or financial condition.
+Further, an unfavorable resolution of litigation, proceedings or investigations could have a material adverse effect on our business, operating results, or financial condition.

 If regulatory or judicial proceedings or investigations were to be initiated against us by private or governmental entities, adverse publicity that may be associated with these proceedings or investigations could negatively impact our relationships with retail distributors, network acceptance members and card processors and decrease acceptance and use of, and loyalty to, our products and related services, and could impact the price of our Class A common stock.
 In addition, such proceedings or investigations could increase the risk that we will be involved in litigation.
-For example, after the Florida Attorney General's office announced its investigation, several law firms announced that they were investigating us for potential consumer class action lawsuits or derivative lawsuits for breach of fiduciary duties by our board of directors.
-While we would defend ourselves vigorously against such lawsuits to the extent that any are ultimately initiated against us, the outcome of litigation is difficult to predict and the cost to defend, settle or otherwise resolve these matters may be significant.
+The outcome of any such litigation is difficult to predict and the cost to defend, settle or otherwise resolve these matters may be significant.
 For the foregoing reasons, if regulatory or judicial proceedings or investigations were to be initiated against us by private or governmental entities, our business, results of operations and financial condition could be adversely affected or our stock price could decline.